-MongoDB is a Free and open-source cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB avoids the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas, making the integration of data in certain types of applications easier and faster.
+MongoDB is a free and open-source cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB avoids the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas, making data integration in some applications easier and faster.

-- Create mongodb repository file using an editor as below.
+2. Create a MongoDB repository file using an editor as below –

-- If you are running a 64-bit system, add the below information to the file you have created.
+3. If you are running a 64-bit system, add the below information to the file you have created –

-- Press CTRL+x to exit and press Y to save the file as per screenshot.
+4. Press ctrl + x to exit and then press y to save the file as per the screenshot.

-- It will ask to confirm filename and path.
-Just press enter.
+5. It will ask to confirm the filename and path; just press Enter.

-- As a best practice, we should also update our package using below command.
+6. As a best practice, we should also update our package using this command –

 yum -y update

-- Now, run below command to install MongoDB.
+7. Now, run the below-given command to install MongoDB –

 yum -y install mongodb-org mongodb-org-server